Meet Our Interventional Radiologists in Kansas City and Overland Park

 Providing Body-Focused Interventional Radiological Care to Patients Throughout Kansas City

-At Kansas University Medical Center-Interventional Radiology, our team of body-focused interventional radiologists have a wide range of specialities including prostate artery embolization, pelvic congestion syndrome, and BPH.
+At The University of Kansas -Interventional Radiology, our team of body-focused interventional radiologists have a wide range of specialities including prostate artery embolization, pelvic congestion syndrome, and BPH.
 We understand that every patient is unique and it is our responsibility to provide personalized treatment plans to accommodate their needs.
 To learn more about our exceptional team of body-focused interventional radiologists, call (913) 588-1030 to schedule your appointment today.

 Zachary S Collins, MD is the section head and fellowship director for Interventional Radiology at The University of Kansas Hospital.
 With more than 13 years of professional experience as a practicing physician, Dr. Collins specializes in practicing Interventional Radiology.
 His primary responsibilities include treating patients using minimally invasive techniques using image guidance (x-ray, ultrasound, and computed tomography).
 Dr. Collins has extensive experience in uterine fibroid embolization, angiography, angioplasty, stenting, TIPS, Y-90 radioembolization, chemoembolization (TACE) of liver tumors, thermal ablation of solid organ tumors, and many more minimally invasive procedures.